 How Long Do I Have to File a Lawsuit After a Drunk Driving Accident in Florida?

-Most auto accident victims have four years to file a personal injury lawsuit.
+Most auto accident victims have two years to file a personal injury lawsuit.
 It’s important to pay attention to this deadline.
 Once the statute of limitations expires, you’ll lose your right to seek compensation for your injuries.

 In drunk driving cases, you may have more time if the drunk driver is facing DUI charges.
 The statute of limitations can often be paused–or tolled–until the criminal case is resolved.